The Challenge of Test Points on Shrinking PCBs

-As discussions about reducing test points persist, alternative testing methods such as Net test, Test Jet, Boundary Scan, and JTAG have emerged.
-While methods like AOI and X-Ray aim to replace traditional needle bed testing, it is clear that none can fully replace ICT 100%.
+With the push to reduce test points, alternative testing methods like Net test, Test Jet, Boundary Scan, and JTAG have emerged.
+While AOI and X-Ray methods aim to replace traditional needle bed testing, none can fully replace In-Circuit Test (ICT).

 Contact